This post contains affiliate links.

 Step 2: Assemble

 Take your freshly cut rhubarb and place it in a baking dish.
 Then, add the remaining ingredients: sugar, vanilla, lemon zest, and a pinch of salt.
-Get your hands in there and toss everything together, making sure every piece of rhubarb gets coated with the sweet and tangy goodness.
+Use your hands to toss everything together, ensuring every piece of rhubarb gets coated with the sweet and tangy goodness.

 Step 3: Bake

-Pop the baking dish into the preheated oven and let the rhubarb cook for about 15 to 20 minutes.
-Keep a close eye on it though, as you want the rhubarb to be tender but not mushy.
+Pop the baking dish into the oven and let the rhubarb cook for about 15 to 20 minutes.
+Keep a close eye on it, though, as you want the rhubarb to be tender but not mushy.
 Be patient and resist the temptation to overcook it!

 Step 4: Serve

-After the rhubarb has finished cooking, take it out of the oven and let it cool slightly.
-Whether you prefer to top it with the creamy goodness of vanilla yogurt, the indulgence of ice cream, or the fluffy perfection of whipped cream, the choice is yours!
+After the rhubarb has finished cooking, remove it from the oven and let it cool slightly.
+You can top it with the creamy goodness of vanilla yogurt, the indulgence of ice cream, or the fluffy perfection of whipped cream—the choice is yours!

-Adjust sweetness: If you prefer a sweeter taste, you can increase the amount of sugar in the recipe.
+- Less Sweet: If you prefer a sweeter taste, you can increase the sugar in the recipe.

-Leftovers?
-No problem!
 If you have any leftovers, store them in an airtight container in the refrigerator.
-The roasted rhubarb can be enjoyed chilled as a topping for yogurt or oatmeal, or you can even blend it into a smoothie.
+The roasted rhubarb can be chilled as a topping for yogurt or oatmeal, or you can blend it into a smoothie.

 Ingredients